mohdfaizan5/100xDevs-cohort2.0-notes/Week-2/L1-Express_Nodejs.md

 ```

-### Express - It is external libraies to create a http server
+### Express - It is external library to create a HTTP server

 Lets create Http server

 1. First make sure u have node and vs code editor installed in ur machine.
 2. create and open the folder
 3. create a file called index.js
-4. Open the terminal and ruun the following commands
+4. Open the terminal and run the following commands

 > // for installing the npm package
  * npm init - y
 > // for installing the express
 * npm i express

 5. Open your web browser and navigate to http://localhost:3000/.
-You should see the response "I have Created my first HTTP sever"
+You should see the response "I have Created my first HTTP server"

 6. Command to run the index.js file - node index.js